Scaling MySpace: Treading Water in a Tsunami

 Disclaimer: Fox Interactive Media is a customer of Pythian’s, however we manage the IGN properties and Fox Sports environments only at this juncture.
 [Check out the Pythian attribution footers on IGN.com the other IGN properties Rotten Tomatoes, Ask Men, etc.] As much as I’d love to have a crack at the MySpace database challenges, so far they have not been sent our way.

-One comment on “Scaling MySpace: Treading Water in a Tsunami”
+One Response to “Scaling MySpace: Treading Water in a Tsunami”

 Leave a Reply